ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 Welcome to **MIA**!
 This repository is a comprehensive open-source Python benchmark for model inversion attacks, which is well-organized and easy to get started.
 It includes uniform implementations of advanced and representative model inversion methods, formulating a unified and reliable framework for a convenient and fair comparison between different model inversion methods.

-If you have any concerns about our toolbox, feel free to contact us at 200110409@stu.hit.edu.cn, yuhongyao@stu.hit.edu.cn, and fang-h23@mails.tsinghua.edu.cn.
+If you have any concerns about our toolbox, feel free to contact us at qiuyixiang@stu.hit.edu.cn, yuhongyao@stu.hit.edu.cn, and fang-h23@mails.tsinghua.edu.cn.

 Also, you are always welcome to contribute and make this repository better!